-Success story 4
+Success story 3

-Mohammed Al-Ju'aidi, 25 years describes the impact of his enrolment at the General Electricity and Motor Rewinding program at El-Qarara VTC.
+Mohammed Al-Ju'aidi, 26 years describes the impact of his enrolment at the General Electricity and Motor Rewinding program at El-Qarara VTC.

-I am a student in the 2nd year in El-Qarara VTC which is belonging to NECC in the southern area of the Gaza Strip.
+I am a graduate of El-Qarara VTC which is belonging to NECC in the southern area of the Gaza Strip.
 I live with my family at El-Buraij Refugee Camp middle the Gaza Strip, the family is consisting of 11 members.
 My father is an electricity technician currently working on irregular basis in his profession while he is the responsible and the solely breadwinner for the family considering that I have a brother and a sister studying at the university now.